Manipulation under anesthesia: Spinal MUA

 Notably, the criteria recommended by members of the chiropractic profession are distinctly different from the criteria established by the American Academy of Osteopathy.
 Moreover, the Delphi method is a consensus process which represents consenting opinion from an impaneled group of experts.
 But with expert opinion serving as the lowest level of evidence (Level V) in the medical evidence hierarchy, the MUA-related Delphi process publication of 2014 does not enhance the state of the evidence for spinal MUA.
 Therefore, the largely anecdotal basis for procedural effectiveness, and continued reliance upon the spinal MUA protocols historically used, are what principally influence the practice of MUA today.

 In comparison to other available treatment options for chronic spine pain patients, it is the benchmark of the randomized controlled trial that would most accurately define patient candidacy, optimal procedure dosing, and long-term effectiveness for MUA.
 Previous MUA investigators have mentioned the use of inconsistent protocols and have called for large-scale MUA studies (randomized trials) for chronic low back pain.
-To date, no such studies have been undertaken.
+As of 2013, no such studies have been undertaken.

 Due to the lack of high-level research evidence for the long-term clinical efficacy of spinal MUA, several traditional criteria for patient selection are without support or remain unproven.
 The most recent analysis of the published medical evidence for MUA shows that disc herniation/protrusion qualifies as at least a relative contraindication, with risk for injury and no proven long-term benefit.
 Also, in the presence of a positive lumbar EMG study (nerve root compression) with lumbar disc herniation, Level II evidence suggests that patients will eventually need surgical correction.
 For chronic neck and low back pain patients who also have significant anxiety/stress, Level II evidence suggests that MUA will not be of therapeutic benefit.
-Accordingly, most insurance carriers in the United States maintain medical policy which deems the spinal MUA unproven or experimental/investigational.
+Accordingly, most insurance carriers in the United States maintain a medical policy which deems the spinal MUA unproven or experimental/investigational.